yssolk9102/kwk-virtual-curriculum-4/web-app/projects/making-music/index.md

 ## Iteration 3 - Research and Pseudo-Code

-- Research `<audio>` and play around with it, either in a file in Atom or a CodePen.
+- Research `<audio>` and play around with it, either in a file in Atom or a Repl.

 - Psuedocode or whiteboard the JavaScript that will need to be in place to make your timer work.
   - What DOM elements will you need to manipulate?